DimoskiBojan/kong-konga-keycloak/README.md

 ./init.sh
 ```

+#### Change local IP address in kong-oidc config if you change network, or first init

+Run the python script patch-kong-oidc.py.
+(Make sure the containers are up!)

 ## NOT-DOCKERIZED
 In the folder not-dockerized you will find fastapi services which are not yet dockerized, such as the users service.